Ronja Savolainen

-Ronja Savolainen (born 29 November 1997) is a Finnish ice hockey defenceman for the Ottawa Charge of the Professional Women's Hockey League (PWHL) and member of the Finnish national ice hockey team.
-She was drafted eighth overall by the Charge in the 2024 PWHL draft and she signed a three-season contract with the club in September 2024.
+Ronja Savolainen (born 29 November 1997) is a Finnish ice hockey defender for the Ottawa Charge of the Professional Women's Hockey League (PWHL) and member of the Finnish national ice hockey team.
+She was drafted eighth overall by the Charge in the 2024 PWHL draft and signed a three-year contract with the club in September 2024.

 Playing career

 As a child, Savolainen played in the youth department of Itä-Helsingin Kiekko (IHK) in her home city of Helsinki, first playing forward before switching to defence in her early teens.
 At age 14, she played with a high-level boys' team but was nearly driven to quit hockey after being bullied by her teammates because they felt "girls should not play hockey."

 During the 2012–13 season, she played junior ice hockey with the men's under-16 team of East Hockey Club (EHC) Red Devil of the U16 Suomi-sarja.
 She made her senior women's debut with Lohjan Kisa-Veikot (LoKV) of the Naisten Mestis.

 The following season, at the age of 16, she began playing in the Naisten SM-sarja (renamed Auroraliiga in 2024) with KJT Kerava.
 The team had an average age of just 19 years, and its roster featured several future national team players, including Matilda Nilsson, Emmi Rakkolainen, and Noora Tulus.
 Savolainen scored six points in seven games during her rookie season, adding another thirteen points in eight relegation playoff games to keep the team in the top flight.

 She signed with the Espoo Blues, the dominant force in the Nisten SM-sarja, ahead of the 2014–15 season.
 In her first regular season with the Blues, she scored six goals and 20 assists for 26 points in 25 games and notched two assists in five playoff games.
 The season culminated with Savolainen's first and the Blues' thirteenth Aurora Borealis Cup victory.
 She remained with the Blues through the 2015–16 season, posting sixteen points in 26 regular season games.